This article is the second part of Pulling it All Together: Expressive Lines, Shapes, and Forms blog.

 Image by James Thomas, courtesy of Unsplash

 The top image, by Wassily Kandinsky, was created with paint.
 You can see the hand of man in its creation through the brush marks.
-Areas of the paint application are inconsistent in some areas.
+For example, some areas of the paint application are inconsistent.

-The bottom image by James Thomas, appears to have been created digitally.
-The edges of each ring are crisp and clean.
+The bottom image, by James Thomas, appears to have been created digitally.
+The edges of each ring are crisp and clean, which is what you might expect from a piece of digitally created art.

-Keeping this knowledge in mind, the top piece is an example of circles that are organic, while the lower image are man-made circles.
+With this in mind, the top image is an example of circles that are organic, while the lower image are man-made circles.